 Do I need an appointment to look at frames or meet with an optician?

 No--feel free to come in anytime we’re open to try on frames and speak with an optician.
-Dr. Schneider sees patients by appointment only.
+Dr. Amaraweera sees patients by appointment only.
 Same-day appointments are available for emergencies.

 Do I need an appointment to have a frame repaired or adjusted?